quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 abcd1234_server.qlog would contain the server-side trace of the connection with GUID abcd1234).

-## Raw packet and frame information

-This document re-uses the definition of the RawInfo data class from {{QLOG-MAIN}}.

-Note:

-: As HTTP/3 does not use trailers in frames, each HTTP/3 frame header_length can be calculated as header_length = RawInfo:length - RawInfo:payload_length

-Note:

-: In some cases, the length fields are also explicitly reflected inside of frame headers.
-For example, all HTTP/3 frames include their explicit payload lengths in the frame header.
-In these cases, those fields are intentionally preserved in the event definitions.
-Even though this can lead to duplicate data when the full RawInfo is logged, it allows a more direct mapping of the HTTP/3 specifications to qlog, making it easier for users to interpret.
-In this case, both fields MUST have the same value.

 # HTTP/3 and QPACK Event Overview

 This document defines events in two categories, written as lowercase to follow